HomeIntelligencePersonnel Accountability › Adams, Chequita

 Tenure Summary

-Chequita Adams spent the first several years of her GDC career in administrative and financial roles — Human Resources Tech at Augusta State Medical Prison (2020), HR Tech 2 at Northwest Residential Substance Abuse Treatment Center (2021), and Financial Operations and Accounting Technician positions at unspecified locations and Baldwin State Prison (2022–2025).
-On January 16, 2026, she moved into her first leadership-tier role: Deputy Warden of Administration at Hancock State Prison, a facility GPS records show was already in acute crisis before she arrived.
-GPS records attribute four deaths at Hancock to the period of her tenure there, all classified under cause category 3, between January 25 and April 5, 2026.
+Chequita Adams began working for the Georgia Department of Corrections in 2020 in non‑leadership roles at Augusta State Medical Prison and later at Northwest Residential Substance Abuse Treatment Center, Baldwin State Prison, and a central office.
+On January 16, 2026, Adams was appointed Deputy Warden of Administration at Hancock State Prison — a leadership‑tier position.
+GPS records attribute four deaths to the facility during Adams’s tenure as Deputy Warden, all occurring between January and April 2026.
 No lawsuits name Adams as a defendant.

 What Happened on Their Watch